 In mathematics, a quotient of two polynomials is often called a rational function or a rational expression.
 Needless to say, such objects are a bit more difficult to operate than simple polynomials.
 Just look at an example of such a monstrosity:

 Luckily, there are ways to write such things in a nicer way.
 A sum of several rational expressions, true.
 But prettier ones!

 However, before we see how to do partial fraction decomposition, we need to go through several math properties.
 The very basic one concerns factoring polynomials.

 In general, factoring polynomials of a high order is an extremely difficult problem.
-Feel free to check out Omni's algebra calculators section to find some useful tools to help with that, such as synthetic division or the rational zeros theorem.
+Feel free to check out Omni's algebra calculators section to find some useful tools to help with that, such as synthetic division calculator or the rational zeros calculator.

 We've already mentioned what appears in the partial fraction formula, but we've yet to see it in detail.
 It's now time to study it in depth, together with the partial fraction decomposition rules that govern the whole thing.

 In the above section, we've introduced factoring polynomials.
 However, it's important to remember that each factor can appear multiple times.
 For instance,

 In general, let's say we want to find the partial fraction expansion of the quotient of two polynomials, where is of a smaller degree than (if it weren't, we first need to pull the higher exponents out of the quotient; for details see the next section).
 Assume that factorizes as: